momochi000/typewar/README.md

 and be able to translate coordinates in scene space to screen space and vice versa.
 This is may also need to handle setup of the viewport depending on device screen size and orientation etc.  Scaling the game appropriately.
-#### BUG: when two text fragments have the same text, when you finish them only one dies
-Not a high priority
 #### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away
 Need to ensure that they do.
 #### Make the battle over scene overlay on top of the battle scene.